THE ULTIMATE

 SNACKS

 There’s plenty of hearty food provided at meal time, but be sure to bring plenty of extra snacks!
-The days can be long, you need to keep your energy up, and nothing beats comfort food when you're on the trails!
-Some of our favorite morale boosters are Cheez-Its, gummy worms, and Pringles.
+The days can be long, you need to keep your energy up, and nothing beats comfort food when you're at high altitude.
+Some of our favorite morale boosters are Cheez-Its, gummy worms, and M&Ms.

-Packing extra snacks is especially important for those with dietary restrictions.
-While we can accommodate all dietary restrictions, due to the remote nature of our adventures, there might not be as much variety as you’d find at home, so packing the snacks you know you love is definitely advised.
-If you have questions about what to expect on your adventure when it comes to food, don’t hesitate to reach out to our team.
+While we can accommodate dietary restrictions, due to the remote nature of our adventures, there might not be as much variety as you’d find at home.
+If you have dietary restrictions or allergies, bring extras of your go-to snacks and carry a card written in the local language describing them for mealtimes (Google Translate works great for this).
+If you have questions about what to expect on your adventure when it comes to food, don’t hesitate to reach out to our team!

 Travel Insurance